Leo Amery: Secretary of State for India and Burma

 During the Churchill war ministry Amery was Secretary of State for India despite the fact that Churchill and Amery had long disagreed on the fate of India.
 Amery was disappointed not to be made a member of the small War Cabinet, but he was determined to do all he could in the position he was offered.
 He was continually frustrated by Churchill's intransigence, and in his memoirs, he recorded that Churchill knew "as much of the Indian problem as George III did of the American colonies".
+Though committed to the British Empire, Amery thought Churchill's views towards India were unrealistic.
+Amery was the only India Secretary to have been born in India and he was fluent in Sanskrit, giving him a closer commitment to India than previous India Secretaries.